zmkfirmware/zmk/docs/docs/troubleshooting.md

 #### devicetree error

-A `devicetree error` followed by a reference to the line number on `<shield>.keymap` refers to an issue at the exact line position in that file.
+A `devicetree error` followed by a reference to the line number on `<keyboard>.keymap` refers to an issue at the exact line position in that file.
 For example, below error message indicates a missing `;` at line 109 of the `cradio.keymap` file:

 ```
 devicetree error: /__w/zmk-config/zmk-config/config/cradio.keymap:109 (column 4): parse error: expected ';' or ','